AICC/CMI-5_Spec_Current/cmi5_runtime.md

 The AU must include the duration property in Failed statements.
 The AU should calculate duration as the time spent by the learner to attempt and fail in a judged activity of the AU.
 ####9.5.4.2 LMS statements that include duration
 ##### Abandoned Statement
 The duration proprety should be include in Abandoned statements.
-The duration property should be set as the total session time, based on the AU launch, as calculated by the LMS.
+The duration property should be set as the total session time, calculated as the time between the “Launched” statement and the last statement issued by the AU.

 ###9.5.5 Extensions
 ####9.5.5.1 Progress